tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/数据库管理/连接数管理_intl_en.md

 You can view the client connection information of the current database in the TencentDB for MongoDB console, including the IPs and number of connections.
 In this way, you can adjust its configuration in real time to meet your growing business needs.

-## Background
+## Overview
 TencentDB for MongoDB records the IPs of clients connected to the current instance and the number of connections.
 When there is a large number of concurrent application requests, if the configured upper limit of connections is insufficient, the current database specification cannot sustain such requests.
 In this case, you can directly increase the upper limit in the console.

-## Version Description
+## Version Requirement
-Currently, TencentDB for MongoDB 4.2, 4.0, 3.6, and 3.2 support connection management.
+- Replica set: Currently, TencentDB for MongoDB 4.2, 4.0, 3.6, and 3.2 support connection management.
+- Sharded cluster: Currently, TencentDB for MongoDB 4.0, 3.6, and 3.2 support connection management, while 4.2 doesn't.

 ## Notes
 - The system records the IPs of clients connected to the current instance and the number of connections.
 You can choose to manually release connection requests.